jfitzusu/math4610/Midterm/exam_questions_1.md

 whereas the implicit euler would be descibewd by the equation:
 P[k + 1] = P[k] + h(alpha * P[k + 1] - beta * P[k + 1] ^ 2)

 Explicit requires less work to solve the equation, but needs smaller steps to maintin accuracy, so different systems will call for a differnt approach.
-They also are both O(h) for error.